 Possible outcomes and consequences

-This bill will not only aid parents who struggle with being able to afford their high child support payments, but also parents receiving the payments.
+This law will not only aid parents who struggle with being able to afford their high child support payments, but also parents receiving the payments.
 According to Sarah Fields, head of the Montgomery County Child Support Enforcement Agency, approximately $100 million in child support payments go uncollected each year.

 “The goal of the changes is to have child support orders that are based on the ability to pay, with the ultimate goal of consistent, regular payments to families with children,” said Fields.

 With reform, parents who receive child support payments can adjust their expectations and avoid sending their co-parent into poverty over their ability to provide financially for their child.
 The end goal of these payments should never be poverty, but rather to offer the shared child the best life possible.